Applying – Experimental Psychology

 Interview, Admissions, Acceptance Timeline

-Applications are accepted September 1 – December 1 for fall admission.
+Applications are accepted September 1 – December 1 for fall admission the following year.
 To be considered for admission to the Department of Psychology’s Graduate Programs, all of your completed application materials must be received by our December 1st deadline.

 To apply to the Washington State University Department of Psychology, Experimental Graduate Program you must complete the Washington State University Graduate School Application Process

-*Please note that your references will not be contacted to submit their letters until your application fee is processed by the graduate school, so please plan accordingly to meet the application deadline.
+*Please note that your references are required to submit letters of recommendation by the December 1 deadline, so please email the link to your letter writers so they can meet the application deadline.

 Also, please contact the faculty member(s) you wish to work with to ensure that they are recruiting students next fall semester.

-Questions concerning this process, please contact Kendra Cochrane, Program Coordinator, Psychology Department at email@example.com.
+If you have questions concerning this process, please contact Stacy Gessler, Program Coordinator, Psychology Department at email@example.com.

-To make your application more competitive, your personal statement should include the following:
+To make your application more competitive, your personal statement should be single spaced, no longer than 2 pages, and include the following: